 - 1. Place one-piece log set on grate to fit as illustrated in Figure 20.
 Make sure middle section at bottom of log set is seated into "U"-shaped cutout in center of chassis (see Figure 20).
+Note: 36" and birch models have more features but fit on the chassis the same.
 Log will fit securely on chassis.
 IMPORTANT: Make sure log does not cover any burner parts. - 2.
 Place lava rock around base of heater.